Generic balanced synchrony patterns in network dynamics: The network dynamics: definitions, notations and main result

 Let us make a small break to consider again the example of Figure \ref{fig_exemple3}.
-The represented network admits few balanced colorings. \begin{itemize} \item There is of course the trivial one: each cell has a different color.
-From the point of view of the synchrony pattern, this means that no equality is assumed on the solution $x(\cdot)$ of \eqref{ode}. \item A more interesting one is the coloring with $c_3\bowtie c_7$ and no other symmetry.
+The represented network admits few balanced colorings. \begin{itemize} \item There is of course the trivial one: each cell has a different color. \item A more interesting one is the coloring with $c_3\bowtie c_7$ and no other symmetry.
 Indeed, the cells $c_3$ and $c_7$ have the same type and the same type of input.
 The condition for $c_3\bowtie c_7$ being balanced is that their inputs have the same color and it holds since $c_3$ and $c_7$ have actually the same input cell $c_5$.
 It is also clear that if a solution $x(\cdot)$ of \eqref{ode} is such that $x_3(t_*)=x_7(t_*)$ at some time $t_*$, then $x_3(t)=x_7(t)$ for all $t$ because exchanging $x_3$ and $x_7$ is then harmless for the dynamics of the other cells. \item The cells $c_3$ and $c_4$ are input isomorphic.
 If we start by assuming that $c_3\bowtie c_4$ in a balanced coloring, then, considering their inputs, we must have $c_5\bowtie c_6$ and then, as an input of $c_5$, $c_7$ must be of the same color as one of the inputs cells of $c_6$, that are $c_3$ and $c_4$.
 Thus, we must have $c_3\bowtie c_4\bowtie c_7$ and $c_5\bowtie c_6$.
 This yields another balanced coloring.
-Again, we can see that the corresponding synchrony pattern is natural: there are solutions $x(\cdot)$ of \eqref{ode} is such that $x_2(t)=x_3(t)=x_7(t)$ and $x_5(t)=x_6(t)$ because this part of the network is autonomous and the vector field is compatible with these symmetries.
-Notice that this balanced coloring not completely associated to a symmetry of the graph itself since the cells $c_5$ and $c_6$ are not equivalent in the graph since there is no arrow from $c_6$ to $c_3$. \item Another balanced coloring that is not a direct symmetry of the graph is the synchrony $c_1\bowtie c_2$.
+Again, we can see that the corresponding synchrony pattern is natural: there are solutions $x(\cdot)$ of \eqref{ode} such that $x_2(t)=x_3(t)=x_7(t)$ and $x_5(t)=x_6(t)$ because this part of the network is autonomous and the vector field is compatible with these symmetries.
+Note that this balanced coloring is not completely associated to a symmetry of the graph itself since the cells $c_5$ and $c_6$ are not equivalent in the graph since there is no arrow from $c_6$ to $c_3$. \item Another balanced coloring that is not a direct symmetry of the graph is the synchrony $c_1\bowtie c_2$.
 Even if these cells are input isomorphic, they have not the same status in the graph, because even if $a_1$ and $a_2$ are related by the input isomorphism, only $a_1$ is a self-connection.
 However, once we consider solutions such that $x_1(t)=x_2(t)$, this difference does not matter and both cells follow the same dynamics: this synchrony is preserved.
-We refer to \cite{GNS} for more relevant examples of this phenomenon. \item For a last example, let us consider the coloring $c_2\bowtie c_{9}$.
-As first sight, it could be possible since the inputs of the cells are of the same type.
+We refer to \cite{GNS,GS_vs,GS2} for more relevant examples of this phenomenon. \item For a last example, let us consider the coloring $c_2\bowtie c_{9}$.
+At first sight, it could be possible since the inputs of the cells are of the same type.
 But, to be balanced, we should have $c_4\bowtie c_7$ and $c_1\bowtie c_{10}$.
 The last condition is incompatible with a balanced coloring since $c_1$ and $c_{10}$ are not input isomorphic due to the type of the arrow $a_{15}$ which is different from the one of $a_{3}$.
 Thus, what can be seen as a small defect of the connection $a_{15}$ precludes any synchrony between the left and right part of the network of Figure \ref{fig_exemple3}. \end{itemize}